 In 1853 the first European to see the lake, John Wesley Hillman, dubbed it “Deep Blue Lake.”
 Profoundly unimaginative, but totally accurate.
-Crater Lake, which was formed almost 8,000 years ago after a massive volcanic eruption obliterated Mount Mazama, is both stunningly blue and incredibly deep–the deepest lake in the United States and the ninth deepest lake on Earth.
+Crater Lake, which was formed almost 8,000 years ago after a massive volcanic eruption obliterated Mount Mazama, is both stunningly blue and incredibly deep.
+At nearly 2,000 feet (600 meters) deep in high rainfall years, Crater Lake is the deepest lake in the United States and the ninth deepest lake on Earth.

 There are a number of vantage points to enjoy Crater Lake from.
 We hiked up 9,000 foot (2,743 meter) Mount Scott twice because the views down to the lake were so stunning and so we could call our friend Scott from the top on his birthday.